We’ve been talking a lot about gluten-free shopping and it has made me think . . . WHICH foods are you buying.

-Last week I shared what foods can be found in our pantry, what we buy, to keep us happy and healthy.
+Last week I shared what foods can be found in our pantry, and what we buy, to keep us happy and healthy.

 Happy – Our kids should be able to grab safe foods they can eat and enjoy.